openjdk/jfx/tests/manual/systemmenu/README.md

 # Compiling and Running

-To compile and run the tests, run the following command:
+To compile and run the tests, run the following command (You do need to run the gradle build first):

 ```
 java @../../../build/run.args MacOSSystemMenuMultiWindowTest.java